 Want to retain good workers?
 Invest in diversity, equity, and inclusion initiatives.
 According to a 2022 survey, 41% of the top global companies have DEI programs to increase employee retention and engagement.

 Creating diverse and inclusive working environments is likely to become even more important in the coming years.
-52% of Gen Z and Millennial workers are dissatisfied with their employers’ DEI efforts.
-These younger cohorts represent the majority of the working population, and are also some of the most difficult to retain.
+Fifty-two percent of Gen Z and Millennial workers are dissatisfied with their employers’ DEI efforts.
+These younger cohorts represent the majority of the working population and tend to be some of the most difficult to retain.

 Want more productive employees?
 Make them happy.

-A new study has found that happiness and productivity go hand-in-hand.
-Economists at from the University of Warwick conducted randomized trials on the effects of mood elevation on piece work.
+A new study has found that happiness and productivity go hand in hand.
+Economists from the University of Warwick conducted randomized trials on the effects of mood elevation on piece-work.
 As a control variable, all participants received compensation for completing a task in the experiment.

-The researchers were able to influence participants’ moods by showing a 10-minute clip of a funny movie, or providing candy bars.
-They also note that, for ethical reasons, “[I]t is not feasible in experiments to induce huge changes in the happiness of people’s lives.”
+The researchers were able to influence participants’ moods by showing a 10-minute clip of a funny movie or providing candy bars.
+They also note, for ethical reasons, “[I]t is not feasible in experiments to induce huge changes in the happiness of people’s lives.”
 Employers, however, may be in a position to influence bigger changes to happiness.

 Even when a pay raise isn’t possible, offering greater schedule flexibility and prioritizing good communication have been shown to keep the average employee happy.